neoforged/.github/primers/1.21.9/index.md

 So, what is a `ParticleGroup`?
 Well, as the name implies, a particle group holds a group of particles and is responsible for keeping track of, ticking, and extracting the render state of its particles.
 The generic represents the type of `Particle` it can keep track of up to the maximum of 16,384 per group (though individual particles can set their own subgroup limit via `Particle#getParticleLimit`).
 All `SingleQuadParticle`s are part of the `QuadParticleGroup`.
 To extract the render state, the `ParticleEngine` calls `ParticleGroup#extractRenderState`, which takes in the current frustum, camera, and partial tick to return a `ParticleGroupRenderState`.

 `ParticleGroupRenderState` is sort of a mix between a render state, submission handler, and cache.
-It contains two methods: `submit`, which takes in the `SubmitNodeCollector` and submits the group; and `clear`, which clears all previous particle states.
-Only `QuadParticleRenderState` makes use of the cache as the render states are currently cleared immediately after rendering.
+It contains two methods: `submit`, which takes in the `SubmitNodeCollector` and submits the group; and `clear`, which clears all previous cached particle states.
+Technically, anything can be submitted using the collector, but particles have `SubmitNodeCollector$ParticleGroupRenderer`: an additional utility to help with caching and rendering.
+The group renderer contains two methods: `prepare`, to write the mesh data to a ring buffer; and `render`, which typically uses the cached buffer to write the data to the shared sequential buffer using the provided `RenderPass` and draw it to the screen.
+Only `QuadParticleRenderState` makes use of the cache and `ParticleGroupRenderer` as the render states are currently cleared immediately after rendering.

 To link the `ParticleGroup` to a `Particle` for use, we must set the `ParticleRenderType` using `Particle#getGroup`. `ParticleRenderType`, unlike the previous version, is simply a key for a `ParticleGroup`.
 This key is mapped to the group via `ParticleEngine#createParticleGroup`, and the submission/render order is determined by `ParticleEngine#RENDER_ORDER`.
 Both the method and the list must be patched for the particle to be properly managed by your group and extracted for submission.